enricguaus/processing/session02/readme.md

 ## Concepts

-* Use of References and Internet searches.
+* Use of references and Internet searches.
 * Single variables: Boolean, Integer, Float, Long, Double.

 ## Code